offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Library Functions\/Allocators)_TOPIC/`

 Allocators allow for customizing how objects are allocated and deallocated.
-Some library APIs allow you to provide a custom allocators rather than using the typical `new`/`new[]` and `delete`/`delete[]` operators.
+Some library APIs allow you to provide a custom allocator rather than using the typical `new`/`new[]` and `delete`/`delete[]` operators.
 In certain scenarios where performance is important (e.g. gaming, simulations, high-frequency trading, etc..), custom allocators are often used.
 A custom allocator could increase performance by ...

 * using alternate data structures (e.g. finding free memory to assign to a new object is faster).
 * using an object pool (e.g. an object put back into the pool and taken out again may not need to be fully re-initialized).